20 Must-See Sights in Pyongyang

 Mansudae Art Studio

 The Mansudae Art Studio is the largest and most prestigious fine arts studio in North Korea.
-Its state artists have mastered the socialist-realist style and since 1959, have provided North Korea with their ubiquitous monuments, statues, murals, posters and even lapel pin designs.
+The state artists here have mastered the socialist-realist style and since 1959, have provided North Korea with their ubiquitous monuments, statues, murals, posters, and even lapel pin designs.
 The hereditary Kim leadership endorses this studio exclusively to depict their likeness, so on any itinerary to Pyongyang you’re likely to become a connoisseur of their works.
-We’ll visit a gallery here and you’ll have the chance to buy the ultimate North Korean souvenir for your lounge room wall.
+Beyond the workshops, we’ll visit a gallery here and you’ll have the chance to buy the ultimate North Korean souvenir for your lounge room wall.

 Nestled privately inside a tranquil park you’ll find Mangyondae Native House.
-This modest straw-thatched home is Eternal President Kim Il-Sung’s official birthplace and where he spent his childhood.
-He was born on April 15th, 1912, but in North Korea this year is better known as Juche 1, the North Korean calendar year is pivoted off Kim Il-Sung’s birth.
+This modest straw-thatched home is President Kim Il Sung’s official birthplace and where he spent his childhood.
+He was born on April 15th, 1912, but in North Korea this year is better known as Juche 1, the North Korean calendar year is pivoted off Kim Il Sung’s birth.
 Your visit to Mangyondae Native House will likely be shared with school groups eager to catch a glimpse inside the early years of their Eternal President.
-It is customary to lay flowers at the Kim Il-Sung memorial plaque outside.
+It is customary to lay flowers at the Kim Il Sung memorial plaque outside.